Why and How you should use Terraform Modules

 Challenges

-What is Terraform Module?
+What is a Terraform Module?

 Terraform Directory Structure